nonplayer/hammercrawl/hc_core_player_3_rules.md

 ### Hide & Sneak (DEX)

 This skill does what it says: it allows the Thief to hide and sneak around.
 This skill is effective for bypassing the scrutiny of guards, and for getting into place to set up Stabbity attacks.
-Being hidden may allow numerous advantages, at the 'Smith's discretion.
+Being hidden may allow numerous Boons, at the 'Smith's discretion.
 All you need is a little bit of shadow, and something to hide behind...

 **Magical Evolution:** Starting at 9th level, the Thief is so good at being sneaky that they can fool magical detection.
 This can allow them to hide in plain sight as if invisible, or to fool spells that locate specific people, and so on.
 The usage of this is largely at the 'Smith's discretion.